Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Construction Zone

 I started by freeing up a neglected corner of my yard, the place where weeds went to thrive in peace.
-With a rusty shovel and an old garden rake, I cleared the area, my shirt sticking to my back under the growing sun.
+With a rusty shovel and old garden rake, I cleared the area, my shirt sticking to my back under the growing sun.
 As I looked around, I could see my neighbor, Mr. Thompson, raising an eyebrow—likely assessing my sanity.

 I knew I needed materials for my system.
 When I took a look inside the shed, memories flooded back to my childhood; I found an old kiddie pool I hadn’t used in a decade, an old rain barrel I’d almost thrown out last fall, and a bunch of plastic containers.
 “Well, this should work,” I thought, not knowing that I was woefully underestimating the complexities of my upcoming project.

-After a few hours of tinkering, I had what I thought was a brilliant setup: a siphon system powered by a pond pump I had bought from a yard sale last summer.
+After a few hours of tinkering, I had what I thought was a brilliant setup: a system powered by a pond pump I had bought from a yard sale last summer.
 “Nailed it,” I thought, sipping my now lukewarm coffee, feeling pretty proud of my backyard engineering.

 The First Days of Fish and Greens